 Towards the end of the session you might want to calm the group down and create a relaxed environment.
-A great way to do this is with an ice breaker that asks them to focus on calming thoughts.
-Ask them to get comfortable and close their eyes.
+A great way to do this is with an icebreaker that asks the group to focus on calming thoughts.
+Have them get comfortable and close their eyes.
 Tell them to take 5 minutes to reflect on the words that they hear.
-These words are of course down to you and can be tailored towards your business; however some great ideas include “beach”, “sail away” or perhaps “green meadows”.
+These words are of course up to you and can be tailored towards your business; however, some great ideas include “beach”, “sail away” or perhaps “green meadows”.

-After the five minutes is up you can gather the group in one circle and ask them to talk about what images came to their minds.
+After the five minutes is up, gather the group in a circle and ask them to talk about what images came to their minds.

 Are you bringing together a new team for the first team in the workplace?
-If you are then this baby photo based icebreaker is a great way to bring them together.
+If you are, then any baby photo based icebreakers are a great way to bring them together.
 Ask every member of the team (yourself included) to bring in a baby photo of themselves.
 These are all then pinned to a noticeboard and everyone is asked to guess who each baby is.
 You can do this as a week long game or perhaps split people into teams and give them half an hour to work out the answers; it is entirely up to you.

 Featured Image via Unsplash